 A Grateful Recipient

-Today my good friend dropped off a meaningful Christmas gift.
+Today my good friend dropped off a meaningful Christmas Gift-Giving and Traditions Guide.
 This shows how organized and thoughtful my friend is since it is only December 7.
 It was really positive motivation to get prepared for the Christmas season ahead.
 Giving should be stress-free, so I have created a gift planner and some gift tags to help you focus on the good feelings and less rush and chaos.

 The things I believe will eliminate stress this season is preparing and planning for who you want to give gifts to, what you want to get or make, how much money you can spend on the gifts and why the money and or effort is worth using for another person or for a tradition.